Understanding a Seed Catalog

 A Few of My Favorite Seed Catalogs

-Johnny’s Selected Seeds-This a great source for some different varieties.
+Johnny’s Selected Seeds – This is a great source for some different varieties.
 They have a research farm in Albion, Maine and they don’t sell any seeds they haven’t grown or any tools that they have not used on their farm.

-Seeds n Such-This is my favorite place to order low cost seeds.
+Seeds n Such – This is my favorite place to order low-cost seeds.
 I’ve been ordering from them for several years and they always send quality seeds for less money than most places.
+(In recent years, their prices and shipping have increased.
+While I still do order from them occasionally, the price increases make them competitive with the other places I’ve listed.)

 container garden checklist opt in box